AwsAyyash/leetCode/README.md

-Hello from the project task for this summer training.
+Hello from the second (not main) branch in this LeetCode problem-solving.
 This is the first version!